ratorx/server/README.md

 ### Hacks, workarounds and manual intervention

 - A few packages (certbot* and borgmatic*) in Debian stable are not recent enough for required features.
 These applications are provisioned from Debian testing.
 - Accessing the remote Docker daemon requires a CA cert despite using system CA signed certs on the remote end.
-Either the concatenated default cert store or just `/etc/ssl/certs/DST_Root_CA_X3.pem` needs to provided as the CA. The issue of automatically using default certs in tracked in [docker/cli#2468](https://github.com/docker/cli/issues/2468).
+Either the concatenated default cert store or just `/etc/ssl/certs/DST_Root_CA_X3.pem` needs to provided as the CA. The issue of automatically using default certs is tracked in [docker/cli#2468](https://github.com/docker/cli/issues/2468).
 - Manual intervention required for configuring automatic backups - root needs SSH access to the backup host.
 The current backup host doesn't support SSH CA authentication, so this cannot be automated easily.
-  - Possibly can rely on ansible controller having access to backup host (generate and copy public key to controller and then add key to backup host).
+  - Possibly can rely on Ansible controller having access to backup host (generate and copy public key to controller and then add key to backup host).
   - Alternatively could use a blessed root SSH key that has preconfigured access to backup host.

 ## Application deployment